fanxioaofan888/patent/README.md

 # patent

 This repository provides sample frontend pages demonstrating a patent for edge-computing based power load monitoring.
-The `frontend` folder contains a simple Bootstrap-based web UI.
+The `frontend` folder contains a Bootstrap-based web UI with Chinese localization.

 ## Running
-Open any of the HTML pages inside `frontend/` in your browser (e.g., `frontend/index.html`).
-The sign-in page will redirect you to the Real-Time Monitor upon login.
+Open the `frontend/index.html` page in your browser to start.
+Fonts are loaded from Google Fonts (Noto Sans SC) to ensure proper Chinese display.
+After login you will be redirected to the monitor page.